rails/rails/guides/source/action_view_overview.md

 By default, Rails will compile each template to a method to render it.
 In the development environment, when you alter a template, Rails will check the file's modification time and recompile it.

 There is also Fragment Caching for when different parts of the page need to be cached and expired separately.
-Learn more about it in the [caching](caching_with_rails.html#fragment-caching) guide.
+Learn more about it in the [caching guide](caching_with_rails.html#fragment-caching).

 Partials
 --------

 Partial templates - usually just called "partials" - are a way of breaking up the view templates into smaller reusable chunks.
-With partials, you can extract a piece of code from your main template to separate smaller files and render that file in the main template.
+With partials, you can extract a piece of code from your main template to a separate smaller file, and render that file in the main template.
 You can also pass data to the partial files from the main template.

 Let's see this in action with some examples: